U.S. floats talks after China strikes back in trade fight

-WASHINGTON/BEIJING (Reuters) - President Donald Trump’s administration said on Wednesday talks with Beijing could resolve an escalating U.S.-China trade fight after China retaliated against U.S. proposals to slap tariffs on $50 billion in Chinese goods by targeting key American imports with similar duties.
+WASHINGTON/BEIJING (Reuters) - President Donald Trump’s administration signaled on Wednesday that proposed U.S. tariffs on $50 billion in Chinese goods may be a negotiating tactic in the escalating U.S.-China trade fight in which China retaliated by targeting key American imports with similar duties.

-Just 11 hours after the Trump administration proposed 25 percent tariffs on some 1,300 Chinese industrial, technology, transport and medical products, China responded with a list of similar duties on key American imports including soybeans, planes, cars, beef and chemicals.
+Just 11 hours after the United States proposed 25 percent tariffs on some 1,300 Chinese industrial, technology, transport and medical products, China responded with a list of similar duties on major American imports including soybeans, planes, cars, beef and chemicals.

+U.S. officials said United States may pursue negotiations with and China to resolve deepening differences over trade, but declined to say whether new high-level meetings were planned.
+Kudlow said backchannel talks were already going on.

+A U.S. trade official, speaking on condition of anonymity, said Beijing’s action on Wednesday was an attempt to “intimidate” the United States to “back down” from its trade demands.

-Global stock markets, fearful of a trade war between the world’s two economic superpowers, were shaken by the salvos between China and the United States but have since regained some lost ground.
-[MKTS/GLOB]
+Global stock markets, fearful of a trade war between the world’s two economic superpowers, were shaken by the trade salvos but later rebounded.
+China’s action rattled U.S. farmers, while shares in U.S. exporters of everything from planes to tractors were volatile.

-Trump, who contends his predecessors served the United States badly in trade matters, rejected the notion that the tit-for-tat moves amounted to a trade war.

 “What you’ve got is the early stages of a process which will include tariffs, comments on the tariffs, then ultimate decisions and negotiations.
 There’s already back-channel talks going on,” Kudlow separately told Fox Business Network.